rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    * Lists are generally more expensive than containers
    * "when" statement evaluation is generally more expensive than "if-feature" or "choice" statements
-   * "must" statements are generally more expensive than "min-entries", "max-entries", "mandatory", or "unique" statements
+   * "must" statements are generally more expensive than "min-elements", "max-elements", "mandatory", or "unique" statements
    * "identityref" leafs are generally more expensive than "enumeration" leafs
    * "leafref" and "instance-identifier" types with "require-instance" set to "true" are generally more expensive than if "require-instance" is set to "false"